SonyKarisa/cerhema-website-frontend/DEVLOG.md

 I chose TypeScript for this project to take advantage of static typing and improved code reliability.
 TypeScript helps catch errors at compile time, making the codebase easier to maintain and refactor as the project grows.
 It also enhances code readability and provides better tooling support, such as autocompletion and type checking, which are valuable for both solo and collaborative development.
 Since many modern web development teams use TypeScript, including it in this project also demonstrates familiarity with industry best practices.

 # Project begin date Monday July 18 2025

 ### July 29th 2025

 - Created folder PAGES and added Files, Home, About, Services, Events, Contact, Media, FAQ, Newsletter (all .tsx files inside the src/pages)
 - Created folder Styles and added NavBar module.css
 - Created folder Components and added Navbar .tsx
 - Created website logo in black and another in white; added them to assets folder
 - Added styling for Navbar for different screen and phone sizes Focusing soley on the Home page today
-Looked at https://thechurchco.com/portfolio/ for inspiration and pinterest
+  Looked at https://thechurchco.com/portfolio/ for inspiration and Pinterest

+## July 30th 2025

+- Create the footer, in its own file called Footer .tsx inside Componenets folder
+- Add Instagram and Youtube logo and links as well as same links as navbar.
+- Decide on a color palette for the website using https://colorhunt.co/palette/181d31678983e6ddc4f0e9d2
+- #181D31 for navigation links
+- #678983 for hover of navigation links